Colin Horne | NetApp UK Ltd | IP Expo

 Bill: Okay.
 So as our first guest here from NetApp.
-Colin has come to talk to us a little bit about some of the extra dimensions that you need to think about in the cloud dementia.
-Many people are talking non stop and we had interviewed earlier today about how you take applications to the cloud and how you make the cloud a central part of your business.
-One of the things that people possibly do not think about is their data in the cloud and where is best to put the data and possibly the cost or some of the hidden costs and many people are caught up by ingress charges, egress charges and all of the different the different hidden costs that may be in the cloud.
+Colin has come to talk to us a little bit about some of the extra dimensions that you need to think about in the cloud dimension.
+Many people are talking non-stop and we had interviewed earlier today about how you take applications to the cloud and how you make the cloud a central part of your business.
+One of the things that people possibly do not think about is their data in the cloud and where is best to put the data and possibly the cost or some of the hidden costs and many people are caught up by ingress charges, egress charges and all of the hidden costs that may be in the cloud.
 You guys have been thinking heavily about this and helping clients in this way.
 What are the things that clients need to think about?

 Bill: Not thinking about your data is not only something that people have always needed to do but possibly being a little remiss at because quite often they have been hoarders of data and having really differentiated on what data needs to be on immediate demand what needs to be archived or whatever.
 But some data discipline has been brought about by the arrival of GDPR and are thinking about exactly what you are doing with data.
-What are you helping in with your data fabric strategy to help people actually address the sort of challenges you get with GDPR and actually having a better handle on what type of data you have on what you are doing with it?
+What are you doing with your data fabric strategy to help people actually address the sort of challenges you get with GDPR and actually having a better handle on what type of data you have on what you are doing with it?

 Bill: Of course, at this moment in time, we have containers and other different technologies, which help you host applications on potentially a number of different environments or cloud destinations but we certainly have not got true workload portability yet.
-That is kind of still out of reach that on the applications but up on the data side what are the real challenges in terms of moving your data around?
+That is kind of still out of reach on the applications but up on the data side what are the real challenges in terms of moving your data around?

-Colin: You have already raised a couple of them, there are going to be commercials cost inherent in doing that not everybody will favour seeing information move away from their environment, but I think we will see that just pure economics and commercials alone will drive organisations to adapt to the right policy to enable companies to want to choose that because of their service levels and their price point that will happen.
+Colin: You have already raised a couple of them, there are going to be commercials cost inherent in doing that, not everybody will favour seeing information move away from their environment, but I think we will see that just pure economics and commercials alone will drive organisations to adapt to the right policy to enable companies to want to choose that because of their service levels and their price point, that will happen.
 Let us take it a little further.
 Let us take it maybe five years from now it might not even be that far out.
 Imagine a world where you do not even need to consider thinking about where you are going to put your data.
 Imagine a world that is completely orchestrated.
-Automatically orchestrated as an umbrella that sits over all of your information that is constantly going to the public defining exactly what SLA you want and putting the right price point automatically put in there, so you can sit back knowing that every single month your information is in the right place.
-Meeting your SLA at the right price point then you really do know that you have hit a panacea.
+Automatically orchestrated as an umbrella that sits over all of your information that is constantly going to the public defining exactly what SLA you want and getting the right price point automatically put in there, so you can sit back knowing that every single month your information is in the right place, meeting your SLA at the right price point then you really do know that you have hit a panacea.

 Bill: Sometimes we are talking about an environment where it may not be just your own data that you need to query there may be third party data set and people have termed things like data gravity in terms of you needing to have a level of proximity or questions about the latency around key data sector, an example might be the genomics England database which is the single largest genomic database.
 If you want to do some genomic Big Data analysis, you are probably going to want to locate somewhere near those data sets, so it can be a data-centric environment.
 Are we going to move away from that?
-Are we going to be completely agnostic or are they still latency in data gravity going to have some point to play?
+Are we going to be completely agnostic or is latency in data gravity going to have some point to play?

 Bill: Looking further ahead.
 What are the big challenges on the horizon that you think we should be looking out for now?

-Colin: Well interestingly and I think this is my opinion.
+Colin: Well interestingly and I think, this is my opinion.
 I do not think anybody wants to own anything anymore.
 That is the interesting thing.
-So we move away from a mentality of owning assets having liabilities on the balance sheet depreciating them.
-So actually well, what is it we need, we need to have access to information, regularly, at the right price point by SLA.
+So we move away from a mentality of owning assets having liabilities on the balance sheet and depreciating them.
+So actually what is it we need, we need to have access to information, regularly, at the right price point by SLA.
 So, if you are moving to a world an entire world of not owning anything anymore, lets use an analogy like a water company.
 You would not go to your water company say give me a year’s worth of water.
 You might get that wrong.
-You might actually oversubscribe how much water you want might cost you less money.
-What happens if you want more water and you have not got it, right and then you do not have water for three months while you sort of PO out and get it shipped to you.
+You might actually oversubscribe, how much water you want might cost you less money.
+What happens if you want more water and you have not got it, then you do not have water for three months while you sort of PO out and get it shipped to you.
 It is just crazy.
-It sounds like the most ridiculous thing you do.
+It sounds like the most ridiculous thing you would do.
 So, why do that with information?
 So, become a commercial recurring cost that you have to access information in the right place at the right time.

 Bill: I think if we run out of water, it’s not going to be a PO we will be worried about its probably going to be BO.
 Going beyond that what a NetApp up to at the show here today.
 I mean there’s an enormous almost number of stands you making announcements you doing any big presentation?